directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

     }
 }
 ```

 You can build in several other logic like checking if there is an open alert already and stuff like this.
 To keep it simple we're skipping this at the moment.
 (And trust OpsGenie to not raise two alerts for the same incoming data)

-Within the create operation, the following payload is used to create the Alert item:
+Within the create operation, the following payload is used to create the OpenGenie Alert item:

 ```json
 {
     "category": "{{exec_alert_logic.alert_data.category}}",